arvinall/axelui/README.md

 run setup.sh for install
 run unistall.sh for remove all file on your pc

+its a simple front end for AXEL with graphic

 first you want to install two packages

 1->	 axel